shabtronic/SeedCom/README.md

 we send txt commands from the PC to seed via serial uart:

--SEEDHELO - seed will return SEEDGOOD
+- SEEDHELO - seed will return SEEDGOOD
--SEEDBOOT - seed will reboot into DFU mode
+- SEEDBOOT - seed will reboot into DFU mode
--SEEDFILE - seed will expect file info and transfer raw data into external flash (see protocol below) -SEEDDUMP - seed will list all the files currently in external flash file "QFlashData.zip" -SEEDMEMO - seed will dump memory usage
+- SEEDFILE - seed will expect file info and transfer raw data into external flash (see protocol below)
+- SEEDDUMP - seed will list all the files currently in external flash file "QFlashData.zip"
+- SEEDMEMO - seed will dump memory usage

 The file transfer protocol is:
 	-PC sends this csv data: